crabnebula-dev/tauri-fuzz/README.md

 # AppFuzz Runtime

-This is a runtime environment when fuzzing to detect security boundaries violations in applications.
+This is a runtime environment to use when fuzzing.
+This runtime is specialized in detecting security boundaries violations in applications.

 ## The project